Title

 What is Student Right-to-Know?

 Student Right-To-Know is a federal law that requires all colleges and universities to disclose certain information to students.
-This handout provides the information that a college must provide to students on graduation rates and transfer-out rates for full-time students seeking degrees at Minneapolis Community and Technical College (Minneapolis College).
+This handout provides the information that a college must provide to students on graduation rates and transfer-out rates for full-time students seeking degrees at Minneapolis College.

 What is a graduation rate and what is a transfer out rate?

 Federal regulations specify how to calculate the graduation and transfer rates.
-The rates come from a study of Minneapolis Community and Technical College students who started at the college in the fall of 2019.
-The study includes all first-time, students who enrolled full-time that fall and were seeking to earn a degree, diploma or certificate at the college.
+The rates come from a study of Minneapolis College students who started at the college in the Fall 2022.
+The study includes all first-time students who enrolled full-time that fall and were seeking to earn a degree at the college.

-The graduation rate is the percentage of these students who graduated from Minneapolis College within 3 years.
-The transfer out rate is the percentage of these students who did not graduate from Minneapolis College, but instead transferred to another college or university within 3 years.
+The graduation rate is the percentage of these students who graduated from the college within three years.
+The transfer-out rate is the percentage of these students who did not graduate from the college, but instead transferred to another college or university within three years

 What do I need to know about these rates?

-These rates do not report on all students at Minneapolis Community and Technical College.
-The 464 first-time, full-time students in the study were 7 percent of all students enrolled at Minneapolis College in fall of 2019.
+These rates do not report on all students at Minneapolis College.
+The 460 first-time, full-time students in the study were 7 percent of all undergraduate students enrolled in Fall 2022.

-What are the graduation and transfer out rates for Minneapolis Community and Technical College students and how do they compare to rates for other colleges?
+What are the graduation and transfer-out rates for Minneapolis College students and how do they compare to rates for other colleges?

-• The graduation rate for Minneapolis College was 14 percent
+• The graduation rate for Minneapolis College was 21 percent.

-• The transfer out rate for Minneapolis College was 26 percent
+• The transfer-out rate for Minneapolis College was 28 percent.

-Why don’t more Minneapolis Community and Technical College students graduate or transfer in three years?
+Why don’t more Minneapolis College students graduate or transfer in three years?

-• Since Minneapolis College has an “open door” mission, many new students need to take “developmental” courses to improve their reading, writing or math skills before taking other college courses;
+• Since Minneapolis Community College has an "open door" mission, many new students need to take developmental courses to improve reading, writing, or math skills before taking other college courses;

 • Students who switch from full-time to part-time enrollment or “stop out” for one or more semesters are more likely to take more than three years to graduate;